HTTP-RPC/Kilo/README.md

 ## Response Codes
 Although the HTTP specification defines a large number of possible response codes, only a few are applicable to HTTP-RPC services:

-* _200 OK_ - The request succeeded, and the response contains a JSON value representing the result
+* _200 OK_ - The request succeeded, and the response contains a value representing the result
 * _204 No Content_ - The request succeeded, but did not produce a result
 * _404 Not Found_ - The requested resource does not exist
 * _405 Method Not Allowed_ - The resource exists, but does not support the requested method